midouma25/IBM-Engineering-Bootcamp-Log/README.md

 * **Tech Training (IBM):** Successfully completed Module 3 (Basics of Programming) by midday.
 * **What I learned today:** Dived deep into core programming constructs (variables, loops, control flow, functions).
 Mastered the English terminology for different language types (Compiled vs. Interpreted) and programming paradigms (Procedural, Modular, and Object-Oriented Programming - OOP).
 Also implemented programming fundamentals using Python.
 * **Status:** Midday milestone achieved!
 The theoretical foundation is getting stronger.
 Preparing for the next modules and daily English training.
+## Day 6: March 26, 2026
+* **Tech Training (IBM):** Conquered Module 4 (Software Architecture, Design, and Patterns).
+Officially reached the 76% milestone of Course 1.
+* **What I learned today:** Shifted focus from writing code to designing scalable systems.
+Learned object-oriented analysis, UML modeling, and the critical differences between architectural approaches (Monolithic, Microservices, and Serverless).
+Also explored deployment environments for production readiness.
+* **Status:** The mindset is shifting from "Developer" to "Software Architect".
+Getting very close to completing the first course of the certificate!